 We Stayed at: Le Méridien Beach Plaza, Monte Carlo

 We stayed at the Le Meridien Beach Plaza hotel, close to the Monte-Carlo Bay Hotel & Resort, both about one mile from the marina area and little less from the Casino.
+The CasinoReviews we read were accurate in their telling of the games available here.
 We paid around $400 for the night, and it was the cheapest place we were able to find on last minute.
 The room was fairly small for a double, but the bathroom was luxurious with wooden floor, and the room had a gorgeous balcony with a view.
 The room was gorgeous with a stunning view.

 However, overall it was not a luxurious experience, and definitely not what you would expect when visiting Monte Carlo.
 The customer service was bad in the entire hotel, and the food in the hotel restaurant was so bad we didn’t even finish it all (call us food snobs, but I think you are allowed to in a place like Monte Carlo).
 I wouldn’t recommend Le Meridien Beach Plaza hotel if you are looking for a luxury experience, and I probably won’t return the next time I am visiting Monte Carlo.